 30+ years from retirement

 - Align your short- and long-term goals.
 If you hope to retire early and travel the world, you may choose to live in an area with a lower cost of living now to help you save more.
 If your dream is to design and build your own home for your family to live in, you may choose to retire later so you can afford both your dream home and your retirement plan.
-Making a list of your goals and prioritizing them can help.
+Making a list of your goals and prioritizing them can help you live the life you want.

 - Pay yourself first, each month.
 It’s important to get in the habit of saving for retirement.
-If your company offers a retirement savings plan [e.g., 401(k) plan], they may also match contributions you make, up to a certain amount.
+If your company offers a retirement savings plan [e.g., 401(k) plan], they may also match contributions you make up to a certain amount.
 Consider putting in at least enough to secure the match so you’re taking full advantage of the benefit.
 Making contributions through payroll deductions makes it even easier to save.
+Read more about different retirement accounts and the differences between saving and investing.

 20–30 years from retirement

 - Review the tax implications.
 Tax laws have changed significantly in recent years.
-Any changes to tax law can make certain accounts more efficient savings vehicles and others less so than they might have been prior to the changes.
+Any changes to tax law can make certain accounts more efficient savings vehicles and others less so.
 It’s important to consider this when determining which type of account to use.

 10–20 years from retirement